rsundqvist/id-translation/docs/documentation/translator-config.rst

 Subsection: Overrides
 ---------------------
-Shared or context-specific key-value pairs implemented by the :class:`~rics.utility.collections.dicts.InheritedKeysDict` class.
+Shared or context-specific key-value pairs implemented by the :class:`~rics.collections.dicts.InheritedKeysDict` class.
 When used in config files, these appear as ``[*.overrides]``-sections.
 Top-level override items are given in the ``[*.overrides]``-section, while context-specific items are specified using a subsection, eg ``[*.overrides.<context-name>]``.